amkhrjee/ocwd/readme.md

 That's it!
 You have now installed Windows PowerShell on your system.
 You can start using Windows PowerShell by typing commands into the terminal window.
 </details>

-### Linux
-The cross-platform PowerShell-Core is required for this.
-The official and detailed installation guide can be found [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.3).

-### MacOS
-The detailed installation guide for PowerShell-Core is given [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.3) by Microsoft.

 <hr>